RobTillaart/MS5837/README.md

 of accuracy.
 From the pressure one can calculate the depth or the altitude of the sensor to some extend.
 - The MS5837_30 can go to depth of about 300 meter (30 Bar).
-- The MS5837_02 is meant for altitude measurements as it can as low as 300 mBar.
+- The MS5837_02 is meant for altitude measurements as it can as low as 300 mBar, -20°C
+- The MS5803_01 is meant for altitude measurements as it can as low as 10 mBar, -40°C

+The library only supports I2C based sensors, fixed address 0x76.

 The library does not use the partially 64 bit integer math as described in the datasheet.
 Instead it uses float math.
 This choice reduces footprint on e.g. AVR and increases the math performance.
-This will however have an effect on the accuracy of the results, although these are expected relative small.
+This will however have an effect on the accuracy of the results, although these are expected to be relative small.

 The library is not tested with hardware yet.